josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     def on_mount(self) -> None:
         """
         Here we populate each table with data from the DataFrame.
-Eatch table has outliers of different type, all can be obtained with the `get_outliers` method.
+Each table has outliers of different type, all can be obtained with the `get_outliers` method.
         """
         for column in SUMMARY_METRICS: